Alya0/Video-Segmentation-Annotation-Using-SAM2/README.md

 # Video-Segmentation-Annotation-Using-SAM2

+## Proejct Overview
+This project enables video annotation for segmentation using SAM2 in a simplified workflow, where annotators only need to annotate a single frame of each video using point prompts.

 ## Installation
 Make sure you have **Python installed** (recommended: Python 3.8+).
 A **CUDA-enabled GPU** with CUDA properly installed is also required, as the SAM2 model relies on GPU support.